The American Home 1973 House of the Year

 Furnishings, such as Founders Furniture Company’s plastic-topped Parsons tables and cane-and-steel dining chairs are durable, easy-care.

-Dining end of family room is adjacent to kitchen; the door behind blinds leads to a patio.
+Dining end of family room is adjacent to the kitchen; the door behind blinds leads to a patio.
 Echoing the white walls and shiny white vinyl floor by Congoleum Industries are nine plastic wall lamps from Beylerian, Ltd.

 Soaring, light-filled interiors create new moods for decorating